SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 ### Planned for Rest of Q3 2020

-The first Spartacus for TUA major release (1.0) is planned for early Q3 2020.
+The first TUA Spartacus major release (1.0) is planned for early Q3 2020.
 This release of the TUA Spartacus storefront requires Telco & Utilities Accelerator, release 2003 (latest patch) supported by SAP Commerce Cloud 1905, with Angular 8 and Spartacus 1.4 libraries.
 At a high level, this release includes the overall storefront, the ability to support simple product offerings and bundled product offerings, pricing (one-time charges, recurring charges, and usage charges), and configurable guided selling.

 #### Core B2C TUA Storefront Features/MVP